 - What motivates bi+ individuals to make visibility attempts?

 - To what extent do bi+ individuals perceive different types of visibility attempts as successful in communicating their bi+ identity to others?

 - How do different types of visibility attempts relate to bi+ stressors, aspects of bi+ identity, and health?

 These questions will be addressed in two phases.
 First, 500 bi+ individuals will participate in a survey focused on visibility attempts, bi+ stressors (e.g., discrimination, internalized stigma), aspects of bi+ identity (e.g., centrality, pride), and health (e.g., depression, anxiety, substance use).
 Then, 125 bi+ individuals from the larger sample will participate in a 28-day daily diary study.
 The daily diary data will be used to examine antecedents and consequences of visibility attempts in close to real time.

-For more information on bi+ visibility, here is an infographic with findings from our recent study on the topic:
+For more information on bi+ visibility, here is an infographic with findings from one of our studies on the topic: